-Between Foreign Policy and the New York Times, we keep pretty busy around here, but it seems we may have to add TIME to the roster.
+Between Foreign Policy and The New York Times, we keep pretty busy around here, but it seems we may have to add TIME Magazine to the roster.
 A friend pointed me to this article, titled “China’s New Focus on Africa,” from TIME’s Africa Bureau Chief, Alex Perry.
-(That’s him above posing like a foreign correspondent with natives in Northern Afghanistan.)
-Bear in mind this title as you read the opening paragraph:
+Just google him and you’ll find him posing like a foreign correspondent with natives in Northern Afghanistan.
+Bear in mind the title of the article as you read the opening paragraph:

 What this has to do with China’s “new focus on Africa,” I’m not sure.
 But it doesn’t matter.
 This is, after all, the kind of laziness that’s allowed when you write about Africa.
 It is routine, perhaps even expected at this point, to label an entire country, nay a continent, a “problem.”
 And then to go to great lengths to find just the right language to describe exactly how much of a problem it is.
 “Sucking vortex where Africa’s heart should be”?
 Is that so?
 Let us also not forget the sweeping generalizations.
 If you’re going to make a grand statement about “what is wrong with Africa,” then perhaps you could tell us what that “wrong” is.
 Is it that Congo has “almost no paved roads”?
 Maybe he should have checked in with Texas in Africa on that one.
 And, well, that Congo does not Africa’s entire story tell, goes without saying.
 Neither, of course, is the fact Perry engages in a bit of selective history.
 “Independent Congo gave the world Mobutu Sese Seko”?
 Did he mean Patrice Lumumba?
 Because the Congo did not give the world Mobuto.
 Mobuto was an army general that took power—with the collusion of Western powers who had a hand in the murder of Lumumba.
 Then they propped him up for another two and a half decades while he ran a despotic regime, gutting the national treasury for his personal gain, while giving cheap, illegal concessions to Western firms to mine Congo’s abundant natural resources.
 We all know this.
 Does Perry?